bebopjmm/starfinder-campaigns/dead-ehoes/Team/gereon.md

-# Newlin
+# Gereon
-*Newlin is an ADJECTIVE human negotiator that ... *
+*Gereon is an ADJECTIVE human negotiator that ... *

 ![]()